enleak/enleak.github.io/TryHackMe/Anonymous.md

 <img src="images/wget.png">

-**We use a simple `chmod +x`(chmod +x following by a filename, usually a script, means that you make it executable) and we run it using `./linpeas.sh`**
+**We use a simple `chmod +x`(chmod +x following by a filename, usually a script, means that you make it executable) and we run it using `./linpeas.sh`.**

 <img src="images/lin.png">

-**When we check the SUID permissions, we see that there is a SUID bit set which is a %95 privilege escalation vector**
+**When we check the SUID permissions, we see that there is a SUID bit set which is a %95 privilege escalation vector.**

 <img src="images/suid.png">